Erik-Serbicki/music-room/README.md

         <Typography variant="h4" component="h4"> Room: {roomCode}</Typography>
     </Grid>
     <Grid item xs={12}>
-        <Button color='secondary' variant='outlined' to='/'> Home </Button>
+        <Button color='secondary' variant='outlined' > Home </Button>
     </Grid>
 </Grid>
 ```

 ### Setting up the Backend

 Unfortunatly, when we click the Home button, nothing happens.
-Our server is redirecting us to Home, then immediatly sending us to the room again.
-Let's fix that.
-We will make a method in our frontend to run when we click the button, and we want it to connect to a view in our backend.
+If we added the regular go back properties, our server would redirect us to Home, then immediatly send us to the room again.
+We will actually make a method in our frontend to run when we click the button, and we want it to connect to a view in our backend.
 So, let's create the new view first.

 Our view need to do two things: if the session is the host, remove the room.
 If the session is not the host, only delete the room code from that session, but leave the room open.